eitansuez/minitsb-rake/readme.md

     gcloud compute ssh ubuntu@tsb-vm
     ```

-1. Make a copy of `config.yaml.template` to a file name `config.yaml`.
+1. On the VM, copy `config.yaml.template` to a file name `config.yaml` and edit it as follows:

     a.
 Under `tsb_repo`, enter your credentials.
     a.
 Under `clusters`, specify your topology.

-1. Install tools
+1. Install tools (kubectl, k9s, k3d, istioctl, tctl, vcluster, step cli)

     ```shell
     ./install-tools.sh